Siege warfare in ancient Rome: 508/504 BC?

+502 BC

 The first use of war machines by the Romans would date back to this year according to Livy, on the occasion of the siege of Suessa Pometia, conducted with vineae and other undefined structures.
 From this it can be deduced that there were already military technicians for the construction of the first instruments of poliorcetica on that occasion.